Xinzhe99/OpenFocus/README.md

 <a id="license"></a>

-## Attribution request
-📸 If you publish images created with OpenFocus, please consider adding a note such as:

-Created with OpenFocus – https://github.com/Xinzhe99/OpenFocus

-This is not mandatory, but highly appreciated.

 ## 📄 License
 This project is released under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute within the terms of the license.

+If you publish images created with OpenFocus, please consider adding a note such as:

+Created with OpenFocus – https://github.com/Xinzhe99/OpenFocus

+This is not mandatory, but highly appreciated.

 <p align="center" style="font-size:1.25rem; font-weight:600;">
   If OpenFocus helps you, please consider leaving a ⭐ on the repository!